terraform-google-modules/terraform-google-cloud-operations/modules/agent-policy/README.md

 | name | The name of the label. | string | n/a | yes |
 | value | The value of the label. | string | n/a | yes |

+Each object in a nested list is related by `AND` and each nested list is related by `OR`.
+More details can be found in the [ops-agents policy docs][ops-agents-policy-docs].

 ### instances variable

 Each item in the list must be in the format of `zones/ZONE_NAME/instances/INSTANCE_NAME`.
 To list all existing instances, run `gcloud compute instances list`.
+If this variable isn't provided, the variable will be set to its default value: `null`.

 ### os_types variable